 By "object" I mean things like sets or groups or measurable spaces or vector spaces or topological spaces or....
 And by "maps" I mean the appropriate version of 'function': functions, group homomorphisms, measurable functions, linear transformations, continuous functions, and so on.

 So now do you see why I'm calling this an obvious secret?
 We students have been using this technique - though perhaps unknowingly - since we were mathematical infants!
-We've known about functions since grade school.
+We learned about functions in our younger days.
 We've labored over properties of real-valued functions and their (anti)derivatives throughout Calculus.
 We became well-acquainted with linear transformations and their corresponding matrices in linear algebra.
 We battled with homomorphisms during the first week of undergrad abstract algebra.
 We finally learned the real definition of a continuous map in point-set topology.
 The list goes on and on.

 See how pervasive this idea is?
 It's obvious!